 The superficial palmar arch is formed as the direct continuation of the ulnar artery beyond the flexor retinaculum.

-On the lateral side, superficial palmar branch of radial artery, and radialis indicis and ,the princeps pollicis.
+On the lateral side, superficial palmar branch of the radial artery, radialis indicis, and the princeps pollicis.

 Superficial palmar arch gives rise to the volar common digital arteries and multiple branches to intrinsic muscles and skin.
 Distal in the palm, the common digital arteries bifurcate into the proper digital arteries.